Amy Lippert, NTP

 Now let's talk fiber, we all need it, and carrots have both soluble and insoluble fiber to help support your health and digestion!
 Insoluble fiber, like the cellulose found in carrots, support healthy digestion and regularity!
 Soluble fiber, like the pectin found in carrots, support a health blood sugar, healthy cholesterol and supports a healthy microbiome.

-So grab some carrots and local honey and let's get cooking!
+So grab some organic carrots and local honey and let's get cooking!

 Honey Carrots with Rosemary Ingredients